 - Soft matter TEM

-Laser and CVD synthesis of carbon nanomaterials, oxide film heterostructures, and organic nanowires controlled by time-resolved, in situ diagnostics; processing of optoelectronic polymers and small molecules into hybrid architectures for organic electronics; optoelectronic characterization of nanomaterials and devices including tunable, ultrafast laser spectroscopy.
+Laser and CVD synthesis of carbon nanomaterials, oxide film heterostructures, graphene and other 2D materials, organic nanowires and heterostructures controlled by time-resolved, in situ diagnostics; processing of optoelectronic polymers and small molecules into hybrid architectures for organic electronics; optoelectronic characterization of nanomaterials and devices including tunable, ultrafast laser spectroscopy.

 - Sonospray deposition of nanomaterials and organics